openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 Sets whether this window is in privacy mode.
 This API uses an asynchronous callback to return the result.

 A window in privacy mode cannot be captured or recorded.
+This API can be used in scenarios where screen capture or recording is disabled.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core